sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 #### Free of side-effects

-Having multiple databases imposes a strong constraint: the Reads Databases must handle **only reads**, not writes.
+Having multiple databases imposes a strong constraint: the Reads Services must handle **only reads**, not writes.
 They are not the source of truth.

 There is no synchronization between them and the Writes Database.
 Reads Databases cannot create side-effects on the Writes Database.
 Due to denormalization, it could be even impossible to find back the original record (if we don't keep all the necessary info, the PK etc. because we don't need them)